 If you'd like to do the work of choosing yourself, here's a list of all our recent TV reviews for models available in 98-100 inches.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.

-Keep in mind that the list below also includes models that we tested in a smaller size, but are also available in 98-100 inches.
-We can't guarantee that they will all perform the same as the unit we tested, although you should get similar performance to the smaller sizes for most of them.
+The list below also includes models we tested in a smaller size that are also available in 98-100 inches.
+We can't guarantee they'll perform the same as the unit we tested, though you should get similar performance to the smaller sizes for most of them.
 If you want to know exactly what you're buying, stick to our recommendations above.